Skip to main content

 Champions: Ornn, Sion, Maokai, Malphite, Sejuani, Leona, Nautilus

-Tank players score high on Conscientiousness and demonstrate remarkable emotional stability.
+Tank players score high on Conscientiousness and tend toward emotional stability.
 While assassins seek excitement, tanks find satisfaction in reliability and control.

 The Psychology